Miking98/TrimGalore/README.md

 # TrimGalore
-Personal fork of Trim Galore software by Babraham Bioinformatics
+Fork of Trim Galore software by Babraham Bioinformatics

+New features:
+  Ability to specifiy custom paths to FastQC